-The country has about 4,500 garment factories that make clothes for stores including Tesco, Wal-Mart, J.C.
-Penney, H&M, Marks & Spencer, Kohl's and Carrefour.
+The country has around 4,500 garment factories that make clothes for stores including Tesco, Walmart, JC Penney, H&M, Marks & Spencer, Kohl’s and Carrefour.
 The sector earned $19 billion this year as of June.

-The state-run news agency Bangladesh Sangbad Sangstha recently reported that some 6,000 people die every year in fires in Bangladesh.
+The state-run news agency Bangladesh Sangbad Sangstha recently reported that some 6,000 people die every year in fire in Bangladesh.